yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### Is there anything I can do/prepare to improve my chances of getting through the recruiter screen?

 1. Get a referral
-1. Have a solid and neat resume that showcases your abilities
+1. Have a solid neat resume that showcases your abilities

 ### How much does a referral help in landing a interview?